-Fear serves the survival of organisms by producing appropriate behavioral responses.
+Fear mechanisms serve the survival of organisms by producing appropriate behavioral responses.
 Hence, evolution has preserved it, subject to adaptive changes throughout time and according to the posed environmental challenges.
-From an evolutionary point of view, the particular fear behaviors of a species may be an adaptation that was useful at some point in the past.
+From an evolutionary perspective, the particular fear behaviors of a species may be an adaptation that was useful at some point in the past.
 The distinctive responses to fear stimuli may have emerged and developed during different periods.
-For example, fear of heights, common to most mammals, has probably developed during the Mesozoic period; and fear of snakes, usual in simians, during the Cenozoic period.
+For example, fear of heights, common to most mammals, has probably developed during the Mesozoic period; and fear of snakes, usually in simians, during the Cenozoic period.
 Claustrophobia, agoraphobia, and aquaphobia may also have their origins in evolutionary adaptations.

-Predator and prey have different strategies to deal with threats.
+Predators and prey have different strategies to deal with threats.
 Their behavioral strategies evolved throughout millennia under the constant struggle for survival.
 Predators avoid dangerous stimuli by creating distance, escape being the favored strategy.
 Prey animals freeze preferentially when the predator is still relatively far away, but when distance decreases to a critical value, the animal flees.
-Flight appears to be a genuine unconditional response to the unconditional stimulus of a predator at a critical distance.
+Thus, flight appears to be a genuine unconditional response to the unconditional stimulus consisting of a predator at a critical distance.

 Fleeing is the first strategy when facing a threat.
 Horses seldom gallop in nature except when fleeing from a predator.

-Flight is the primary strategy that animals use in the face of a threat.
-This behavior is associated mainly with the sympathetic nervous system, which function is to mobilize the organism for the so-called fight-or-flight response originally described by Cannon.
-While flight is an active coping strategy when facing danger, freezing (immobilization) and hiding is a passive coping strategy.
+Flight is the primary strategy animals use in the face of a threat.
+This behavior is associated mainly with the sympathetic nervous system, which mobilizes the organism for the so-called fight-or-flight response originally described by Cannon.
+While flight is an active coping strategy when facing danger, freezing (immobilization) and hiding are passive coping strategies.
 Depending on species, such a strategy is the next-best option to flight.
 Animals freeze and hide when escape is impossible.
-Freezing is characterized by an inhibitory activity in the autonomic system (hypotension, bradycardia), formerly described by Engel and Schmale as a conservation-withdrawal strategy.
+Freezing implies an inhibitory activity in the autonomic system (hypotension, bradycardia), formerly described by Engel and Schmale as a conservation-withdrawal strategy.

 Thanatosis, or tonic immobility, is an extreme form of freezing behavior.
 For example, white-tailed deer fawns (Odocoileus virginianus) can lower their heart rate to 38 beats per minute (from about 155) for up to two minutes.

-Whether an animal shows a preference for an active or a passive defense strategy is not solely a question of the context.
-Research shows that some animals do have a preference for one strategy rather than the other.
+Whether an animal has a preference for an active or a passive defense strategy is not solely a question of context.
+Research shows that some animals do prefer one strategy rather than the other.
 In exactly the same situation, two animals may respond differently.
 The interesting point is that these patterns, both behavioral and neuro-endocrinal, seem to be consistent.
 Some researchers suggest that this may explain why some individuals are more resistant to stress and stress-induced malfunctions than others.
-Researchers found the tendency to react one way rather than the other to run in families, which suggests a genetic component.
-The experiments were conducted with rats and mice, but we have no reason to suspect that studies of other species would not show the same results.
+Researchers found the tendency to react one way rather than the other to run in families, suggesting a genetic component.
+The experiments were conducted with rats and mice, but we have no reason to suspect that studies of other species would not yield the same results.